 Omnichannel solutions that were once seen as a “nice-to-have” have now become a necessity if retailers want to continue to sell to their shoppers.
 When choosing to offer curbside pickup, there are best practices that should be considered for the health and safety of your customers and employees.
 In this article, we’ll cover:

 - Continuing to maintain and enforce hygiene and sanitation

 - Enacting safe social distancing measures for employees

 As state and local officials navigate how to reopen their economies, the most prominent remedy for retailers has been to implement a curbside pickup software.
 Just this past month, orders placed online and picked up at stores by customers surged 208% between April 1 and April 20 when compared to the previous year.

-Though curbside pickup solutions provide excellent opportunities for businesses to get back to work, stores must keep customer and employee safety at the highest priority as social distancing and stay-at-home restrictions ebb and flow.
+Though curbside pickup solutions provide excellent opportunities for businesses to get back to work, stores must keep shopper and employee safety at the highest priority as social distancing and stay-at-home restrictions ebb and flow.